layrjs/layr/website/frontend/public/docs/v2/reference/component-koa-middleware-6aVaQsSgkzWt35XyqSMuqx.immutable.md

 #### Usage

-Call the [`serveComponent()`](https://layrjs.com/docs/v2/reference/component-koa-middleware#serve-component-function) function to create a middleware for your Koa application.
+Call the [`serveComponent()`](https://layrjs.com/docs/v2/reference/component-koa-middleware#serve-component-function) function to create a middleware for your Koa app.

 **Example:**